SrutiElan/Movie-Recommendations/README.md

 ## 🚀 Features
 - User authentication (sign up, log in, log out) using Firebase.
 - Add movies to a personalized collection with data fetched from The Movie Database (TMDb) API.
-- Save personal thoughts and ratings for each movie.
+- Save personal thoughts and lightweight thumbs up/down ratings for each movie.
-- Update or delete movies from the collection.
+- Update or delete movies in your collection, and dismiss recommendations that do not fit.
+- Personalized recommendations based on liked movies, with match scores and short “why we recommend this” explanations.
+- One-tap add from the recommendations rail straight into your watchlist.
 - Redux-powered state management for efficient performance.
 - Dynamic UI animations for a smooth user experience.